Who Is This Credit Card Best For?

 If you don’t want to spend your own money upfront, you can also book travel through Capital One’s rewards center, using your rewards miles to pay for a hotel room, car rental booking, or airplane ticket.
 Each mile will be worth a penny, so if you want to book a $400 airfare, you’ll need 40,000 miles to pay for it.

-In addition, you can transfer your points to one of Capital One’s airline partners.
-For most of them, you’ll need to transfer 2 Capital One miles to get 1.5 airline miles.
-But for JetBlue (the only domestic airline on the list), Emirates, and Singapore Airlines, 2 Capital One miles will only buy you 1 airline mile.
-Depending on the value of the airline mile, you may be better off using one of the other methods we’ve outlined above to pay for your flight.
+In addition, you can transfer your points to one of Capital One’s travel partners.
+For most of them, you’ll need to transfer 2 Capital One miles to get 1.5 airline miles or hotel points.
+But for Accor hotels, Emirates, and Singapore Airlines, 2 Capital One miles will only buy you 1 mile or point.
+Depending on the value of the transfer partner's rewards, you may be better off using one of the other methods we’ve outlined above to pay for your reservation.

 You can also redeem Capital One miles for gift cards (0.8 cent per mile) and cash back (0.5 cent per mile).